 The pay, promotion, or bonus system may, in reality or in perception, discourage any change.
 The maxim “you get what you pay for” (or “you get what you reward”) is as true in organizations as it is in the lab.
 (This is not necessarily because people are greedy and motivated solely by cash; a company’s reward system may be seen as showing its true intentions, while everything else is “just words.”
 The cliche: “put your money where your mouth is.”)

 Another important factor that is often overlooked is the social system.
-An organizational change in the English coal mines led to a strike because it broke up the working groups of miners; they resisted to keep their social system alive.
-If you work with the social system, or convince people that they will not lose the parts of it they value, you will be more likely to get everyone’s support - which is essential for a successful change.
+Changes in English coal mines once led to a strike, because it broke up the working groups of miners; they resisted to keep their social system alive.
+If you work with the social system, or convince people that they will not lose the parts of it they value, you will be more likely to get everyone’s support – which is essential for a successful change.

-Everybody has rules for dealing with the world.
-That’s an elementary way that we simplify life and prevent ourselves from being so overwhelmed with information that we can’t hunt a bull or even make a fire.
-However, while many of these rules are either generally true (or, at least, are useful in daily life and not too inflexible), some are simply myths.
-They may or may not have been born in truth, but, with time, they have lost their relevance and become a block to progress.
+Myths are a way we simplify life and prevent ourselves from being overwhelmed with information and decisions.
+They may or may not have been born in truth, but, with time, they tend to lose their relevance and become a block to progress.

-Myths are created to explain reality and to support social systems.
-When myths are ignored, people may resist change because they believe in the myths, and the myths and the new culture may be incompatible.
-Therefore, one essential step in cultural change is to find and work with (or debunk) myths.
-Debunking can be very difficult, and the believers should be involved in the process of getting information; otherwise, the debunkers may simply not be believed or trusted.
+Debunking myths can be very difficult.
+One way to do this it have the believers involved in the process of getting information to counter the myths.
 For example, at one auto company, one of the managers of the central customer service center believed that customers were perfectly happy with the center’s service levels and did not want any other way to contact the company.
 His proof: “if there were any problems, our dealers would tell us about them.”
 To obtain this manager’s (and other like-minded individuals’) buy-in, the myth of the perfect service center and the contended customer had to be dispelled.

 Each company or organization has its own myths.
 Some are common across many companies; some are unique.
 They are usually not very hard to find, especially for outsiders; this is a good opportunity for a student internship!